ghostserverd/mediaserver-docker/README.md

 [filebotforumurl]: https://www.filebot.net/forums/
 [filebotpurchaseurl]: https://www.filebot.net/purchase.html

 This would also not be possible without filebot.
-This is currently using the free linux version `4.7.7`, but this may change to use the paid `4.8.2` version in the future.
-If it does so, there will be a separate tag to stay on `4.7.7`, but it will likely become unsupported.
+This has been updated to use the latest `4.9.x` version of filebot.
+It supports automatic registration as long as you provide a license file.

 * [Filebot][fileboturl]
 * [Forum][filebotforumurl]